sj372/CU-BDA-Lab01/README.md

 and be able to revisit previously studied methods armed with this new understanding.
 Also, I hope to gain experience in computational methods for making inference (using python or matlab).

-## Description of a data analysis problem that interests me
+## Description of a data analysis problem

+A data analysis problem that I have been working on is the problem of enabling robots to become reliable personal assistants.
+One of the key requirements for any robot to become a reliable personal assistant is being able to handle objects that are designed for human use.
+Because there are so many variations in the human environment, a rule-based approach is unlikely to generalize effectively.

 • A description of a data analysis problem or class of problems that interests you.
 This could be a problem